 The Rise of International Romance Scams Targeting Seniors

-Scams targeting seniors are on the rise as more and more senior citizens rely on the internet and apps to communicate and look for love.
+Scams targeting seniors are on the rise as more and more senior citizens rely on the internet and dating apps to communicate and look for love.
 Anonymity in the digital world provides the perfect cover for scammers to target these older adults without fear of criminal repercussions.
-While these scammers can conduct their catfishing from anywhere, the majority of these scams originate from three countries.
+While scammers can run their dating catfishing schemes from anywhere, most of these online dating scams originate from three countries.

 The success of senior romance scams relies heavily on the emotional vulnerabilities of targets, especially those in desperate situations.
 Seniors may be especially motivated by the desire to find love.
 Scammers exploit this vulnerability by weaving emotional tales of romance, often leading to perceived marriages.